Travel Guide to the Pamir Highway and the Wakhan Valley

 Take care of your health and acclimatization

-If you start from Kyrgyzstan and quickly cross the border into Karakul or Murghab without having had time to acclimatize, you're likely to feel the effects of altitude sickness: headaches, fatigue, or general malaise.
-No wonder, since this area is home to the highest point of the Pamir Highway, at 4,655 meters above sea level.
-On the other hand, if you come from Khorog, the climb is much more gradual, and your body usually adapts better to the change in altitude.
+It's no wonder, as this area contains the highest point on the Pamir Highway, at 4,655 meters above sea level.
+However, if you're coming from Khorog, the climb is much more gradual, and your body usually adapts better to the change in altitude.

 Don't expect top-notch accommodations